Vattenfall cleared to build 299 MW wind farm in Wales

-LONDON Swedish utility Vattenfall has been cleared to build a 299 megawatt wind farm at an active coal mine in south Wales, the government said on Tuesday.
+LONDON Swedish utility Vattenfall VATN.UL has been cleared to build a 299 megawatt wind farm at an active coal mine in south Wales, the British government said on Tuesday.

 The 76 turbine Pen Y Cyomedd development, which will have the highest generating capacity of any onshore wind farm in England or Wales, will power up to 206,000 homes.